inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 352)[```none
+Some would think it grim, the moments it slips my mind that you did go, but simulacra holds remnants, like sticker stars on ceilings glow.
-In pretense, if you were nae gane,
+In pretense that you stayed unslain,
 I play that you lay at surface, suspending thoughts tae keep me sane, that clay animate serves purpose.
-Some would think it grim, the moments it slips my mind that you did go, but simulacra holds remnants, like sticker stars on ceilings glow.
 Enduring phospheresences
 saving sensory connection,
 cautioning risk tae defenses